-In order to meet public health guidelines regarding social distancing, we have to change our class schedule.
-Some classes will be fully online, some in a blended format and others will remain in person but scheduled in larger rooms.
+In order to meet public health guidelines regarding social distancing, some classes will be fully online, some will be offered in a blended format and others will meet in person in larger rooms.

 Class format options